-3.7.1.
-An aircraft which is being subjected to unlawful interference shall endeavour to notify the appropriate ATS unit of this fact, any significant circumstances associated therewith and any deviation from the current flight plan necessitated by the circumstances, in order to enable the ATS unit to give priority to the aircraft and to minimise conflict with other aircraft.

-Note 1. - Responsibility of ATS units in situations of unlawful interference is contained in CAD 11.
+- 3.7.1.
+An aircraft which is being subjected to unlawful interference shall endeavour to notify the appropriate ATS unit of this fact, any significant circumstances associated therewith and any deviation from the current flight plan necessitated by the circumstances, in order to enable the ATS unit to give priority to the aircraft and to minimise conflict with other aircraft. - Note 1.
+Responsibility of ATS units in situations of unlawful interference is contained in CAD 11 ATS.

-Note 2. - Guidance material for use when unlawful interference occurs and the aircraft is unable to notify an ATS unit of this fact is contained in Attachment B.

-Note 3. - Action to be taken by SSR-, ADS-B- and ADS-C-equipped aircraft which are being subjected to unlawful interference is contained in CAD 11, the PANS-ATM (ICAO Doc 4444), CAD 620 (AFPDO) and the PANS-OPS (ICAO Doc 8168).

-Note 4. - Action to be taken by CPDLC-equipped aircraft which are being subjected to unlawful interference is contained in CAD 11, the PANS-ATM (ICAO

-Doc 4444), and guidance material on the subject is contained in the Manual of Air Traffic Services Data Link Applications (ICAO Doc 9694).

-3.7.2.
-If an aircraft is subjected to unlawful interference, the pilot-in-command shall attempt to land as soon as practicable at the nearest suitable aerodrome or at a dedicated aerodrome assigned by the appropriate authority unless considerations aboard the aircraft dictate otherwise.

-Note 1. - Requirements for State authorities with respect to aircraft on the ground that are subject to unlawful interference are contained in CAD 17, Chapter 5.

-Note 2. - See 2.4 regarding the authority of the pilot-in-command of an aircraft.
+- Note 2.
+Guidance material for use when unlawful interference occurs and the aircraft is unable to notify an ATS unit of this fact is contained in Attachment B. - Note 3.
+Action to be taken by SSR-, ADS-B- and ADS-C-equipped aircraft which are being subjected to unlawful interference is contained in CAD 11 ATS, CAD 1101 ATM, CAD 6401 FPD and the PANS-OPS (ICAO Doc 8168). - Note 4.
+Action to be taken by CPDLC-equipped aircraft which are being subjected to unlawful interference is contained in CAD 11 ATS, CAD 1101 ATM, and guidance material on the subject is contained in the Manual of Air Traffic Services Data Link Applications (ICAO Doc 9694). - 3.7.2.
+If an aircraft is subjected to unlawful interference, the pilot-in-command shall attempt to land as soon as practicable at the nearest suitable aerodrome or at a dedicated aerodrome assigned by the appropriate authority unless considerations aboard the aircraft dictate otherwise. - Note 1.
+Requirements for State authorities with respect to aircraft on the ground that are subject to unlawful interference are contained in CAD 17, Chapter 5. - Note 2.
+See 2.4 regarding the authority of the pilot-in-command of an aircraft.